vannguyengd/gooddata-ui/docs/19_webcomponents_intro.md

 The script **must be** of type `module`, as we are using JavaScript modules for this distribution.

 The library will parse its own URL to pre-configure and allow you to skip the boilerplate code:
-* The domain name `your-gd-server-url` must be the domain of you GoodData.CN server, GoodData Cloud or platform instance.
+* The domain name `{your-gd-server-url}` must be the domain of you GoodData.CN server or GoodData Cloud instance.
     This is not only the domain where the script will be loaded from, but also the domain that will be used to load your insight and dashboard data.
 I.e. you can't load the script from one instance to use it with data from another instance.
     **At the moment it's not possible to connect to several GoodData instances from a single runtime.**
-* The `workspace-id` is the ID of the default workspace from where the library will be loading your insights and dashboards.
+* The `{workspace-id}` is the ID of the default workspace from where the library will be loading your insights and dashboards.
     It is possible to override this value for a specific insight or dashboard.
 * An `auth` query parameter is optional.
 When provided, the library will authenticate the user automatically.
     See [Web Components Authentication] for more details.